thecml/kubernetes-on-arm/README.md

 ## Setup Kubernetes

 If you want to change something in the source, edit files in `/etc/kubernetes/source/images` and run `kube-config build-images` before you do this
-These script are important in the setup process.
+These scripts are important in the setup process.
 They spin up all required services in the right order.
-If you skipped the build process, this may take ~10min, depending on your internet connection.
+If you skipped the build process, this may take ~5min, depending on your internet connection.

 ```bash
 # To enable the master service, run